trevmex/philly_rb_vcr_talk/about_me/about_me.md

-!SLIDE bullets incremental
+!SLIDE bullets
 # About Me #
+* Taught English in rural Japan for 4 years
-* I used to be a Rails dev at Bank of America
+* Became a Rails dev at Bank of America
-* Next week I will be a front end dev at CIM
+* Starting a new job at CIM next week
 * _I also like to take notes_ (http://www.trevmex.com/)